 - Shooting and analysis of the rushes with the assistance of an editor

 - Editing and Post-production

-By the end of the course, students will have created three to five documentary short films, which are screened for the class.
-As a group, we prepare distribution strategies.
+By the end of the course, students will have created three to five documentary short films, which will be screened for the class.
+As a group, we will prepare distribution strategies.
 Then, based on their personal experience, each student proposes a new idea for another documentary.
-The lab ends imagining new films and defining the individual style of each student.
+The lab ends by imagining new films and defining the individual style of each student.

-Applicants should submit a proposal of no longer than one page for a short creative documentary film on the theme of confinement or isolation, inspired by Rithy’s course introduction (maximum duration 10 minutes).
+Applicants should submit a proposal of no longer than one page for a short creative documentary film inspired by Rithy’s course introduction (maximum duration of 10 minutes).
 This proposal can be a simple idea or a theme; it must show the personal resonance and motivation of the student.
-Applicants should provide the reasons they want to make the proposed film, and explain why they are the right person to tell the story they have chosen.
+Applicants should provide the reasons they want to make the proposed film and explain why they are the right person to tell the story they have chosen.
 Selected applicants are welcome to change their idea or develop a new idea during the lab.
 We understand that projects often evolve drastically during the development process.

 Please note that submission of materials does not guarantee admission.
 Applicants will be notified of their acceptance status in a timely manner after the submission deadline passes.

 Please send the following together as one document (in Word or PDF format) to email@example.com, including your full name, email, and contact number: